Bio and Disclosures

 I am a journalist and organizer working to build more sustainable journalism through community engagement.

-My work focuses on building community around the news through organizing, creative storytelling, high impact events, public education and collaborative problem-solving.
+My work focuses on building community around the news through organizing, teaching, creative storytelling, high impact events, public education and collaborative problem-solving.
+I’m currently the Director of Journalism & Sustainability at the Geraldine R. Dodge Foundation.
+You can follow our work at LocalNewsLab.org.
 Previously I worked for seven years at Free Press fighting for the future of news through media and technology policy.

 For more than ten years I have led strategic communications efforts in support of education, advocacy and journalism organizations.
 I currently manage three national campaigns focused on strengthening press freedom, expanding public media and opposing media consolidation.
 I am a founding board member of the Freedom of the Press Foundation and the curator of VerificationJunkie.com, a growing directory of tools for fact checking and verifying social media.
 My work on press freedom in the digital age was awarded Storify of the Year in 2011 and a Lew Hill Media Ally award in 2012.